jlafer/studio-rpt/README.md

 ## Known limitations
 - There is no data on flow config (e.g., DTMF-allowed on menu, timeout values).
-- There is no selecting of steps by widget class - only be name(s).
+- There is no selecting of steps by widget class - only by name(s) or other step variable.
-- There is no count of repeated menus due to timeout.
+- There is no count of repeated menus due to a timeout.
 - The granularity of timing is 1 second.
+- There is no Task SID for tasks that are sent to be routed.
+This would make it easier to join the studiorpt data with that in Flex WFO.

+Please let me know if there are other features that you would like to see in the program.

 ## Configuration
 Custom fields can be configured that are reported as fields in the summary execution report.
 Custom fields are specified in a `config.json` file, whose location is indicated with the --cfgPath command-line argument.
-A sample config file is located in the project folder (`sampleConfig.json`).
+A sample config file is located in the project folder (`sample-config.json`).
 The required file format is outlined below.

 The report configuration file must follow this format:
 ```